qwergram/django.nV/README.md

 `DEBUG = True` That's how we found most of our urls.
 And 500 errors aren't masked.
 We should set `DEBUG = False`, however I don't want to setup nginx or apache to serve my static files, so I'll leave it to true for now.

+### *Sensitive Data Exposure*

+In this security Vulnerability, I discovered that the hashes in the database are stored as md5 hashes with only 1 iteration.
+According to wikipedia and django, that is very insecure.
+To solve this, we must use another hashing algorithm: `PBKDF2PasswordHasher`.
+We can add that to settings.py and fix this Vulnerability.